 Pick up a mixture of red “Sweet 100” and golden “Sungold” cherry tomatoes for this recipe, a wonderful, simple pasta recipe.
 Greg Rumore, MD, one of our expert pathologists, wondered if I had forgotten to publish the method of cooking the corn for tomato, arugula, and blue cheese salad.
 The young and tender sweet corn doesn't need to be cooked, just cut from the cob.

 He served it uncooked with a pan-roasted pork tenderloin to his family's rave reviews.

 While I often cook new dishes to find recipes to share, I return to old favorites.
-If you haven't tried Marinated Salmon with Watermelon - Sesame Salsa, it's incredibly good and can be found in Volume 1 of the recipes.
+If you haven't tried marinated salmon with watermelon-sesame salsa, it's incredibly good.

 I love the simplicity and rich taste of this dish and hope you do too.